BCSD middle and high schoolers will return to the classroom in March

-Middle and high schoolers in the Blaine County School District will return to the classroom on March 8, the district’s board of trustees decided Tuesday.
+High school and middle school students in the Blaine County School District will return to the classroom on March 8, the district’s board of trustees decided Tuesday.

 Upper-level schools will follow the same four-days-a-week model elementary schools have been using since they resumed in-person learning on Feb.
 8, with Fridays spent working online.